Ticketing FAQ

 Do I need to send in payment for my tickets when I make my application?

 No. Payment should only be made once your application has been confirmed as being successful.
+You will be notified via email if and when your application for your ticket(s) is successful.
 Payment should be made by bank transfer and received into the May Ball bank account within one week of confirmation of success being issued.
 Failure to meet this condition may lead to your application being cancelled.

 IMPORTANT: Bank transfers must only be made for allocated tickets.
 Bank transfers for ballotted tickets should be made only in the case of success in the ballot, as notified by email.